 So, something to keep in mind when choosing which bicycle you want for long distance touring – They don't really get cheaper as the years go on, so if you buy a quality bike that will last, it's really an investment.

 Why Choose a Rohloff Hub for Bicycle Touring

 What is a Rohloff Hub?

 The Rohloff internally geared hub has been on the market since 1998, and features 14 gears.
 Unlike derailleur gears, there is no overlapping.
-Each one is spaced out equally, is unique and useable, and is changed by a single grip shifter.
+Each one is spaced out equally, is unique and usable, and is changed by a single grip twist shifter.
 The chain does not need to move in order to alter gears, which means that gear changing can be done whilst stationary.

 There are also no exposed components which might be damaged on rough tracks.
 This means that the Rohloff hub is popular with mountain bikers as well as bicycle tourists, who appreciate its deceptive simplicity and build quality.

 Rohloff are proud of the fact that they have not known the internals of a hub fail.
 Other general problems are few and far between.
 There is probably no better example of German engineering excellence for bicycles than the Rohloff hub!

 Reasons to Choose a Rohloff Hub for Bicycle Touring

 No vulnerable outer parts – As all the moving components are in the sealed unit, the speedhub is more robust than a derailleur system.
 This makes it far more suitable for bikepacking and touring, where the bicycle may be ridden over challenging terrain.